 In 1998, a Texas man was granted a concession to build a Marina in Quepos.
 The 2008 crash left him in financial ruin, and the half-built Marina languished until recently.
 The ocean off the coast is apparently great for deep-sea fishing, and now that the Marina is finished, Quepos is seeing more tourist activity.
 Tay, my Spanish teacher, and Olga and William (my hosts) talk nostalgically about how beautiful the beach was before the Marina replaced it.
 As kids, it was their favorite family beach.

 Manual Antonio National Park is a mere 7 km over the mountain from Quepos.
 As the Park’s popularity has grown—apparently the most visited in Costa Rica—Quepos has become the gateway to the Park.
 Currently, there is one hotel in town, but the Marina plans a 50- to 80-bed luxury hotel.
 In the last 20 years, the road from Quepos to the Park has become lined with dozens of small hotels and restaurants.
 Residents of Quepos, like William and Olga, are advertising on Airbnb and Booking to attract more tourists visiting the Park.
-The area is changing rapidly, with buses running from Quepos to the Park every 15 minutes, transporting both tourists and all the Quepos residents who are now working in the tourist industry.
+The area is changing rapidly, with buses running from Quepos to the Park every 15 minutes, transporting both tourists and Quepos residents who are now working in the tourism industry.

 And in the mornings, you can still hear the egg man shouting out his car window, “Huevos se venden” as he drives up and down the streets.